 \subsubsection{Spin Stiffness and Vortex Density}

 For a XY model with DMI, Ref.\cite{landau} devised a magnetization-like order parameter where an effective magnetization is calculated taking into consideration the spin cantings due to DMI.
 But with exchange anisotropy in addition, such definition no more appropriately describe the order (due to the additional $2^{nd}$ term in the Eq.\ref{eq:dmi_ham}).
-As we mentioned earlier, calculating spin stiffness $\rho_S$ can become useful in these cases that can indicate the transitions even in presence of DMI, as shown in Fig.\ref{aniso_dmi}(c) for $d=1$.
+As we mentioned earlier, calculating spin stiffness $\rho_S$ can become useful in these cases that can indicate the transitions even in presence of DMI, as shown in Fig.\ref{aniso_dmi}(d) for $d=1$.
 In fact spin stiffness or helicity modulus is a natural measure of phase rigidity because it is defined through the second derivative of the free energy with respect to an imposed twist, and therefore quantifies the energy cost of a global deformation of the spins (\cite{vojta}).
 This quantity is especially significant in two dimensions, where the low-temperature phase is not characterized by conventional long-range magnetic order but by quasi-long-range order with finite stiffness; physically, a nonzero helicity modulus indicates that the system still resists twisting, while its rapid reduction with increasing temperature reflects the growing influence of vortex excitation and its fluctuations and eventual unbinding of vortex-antivortex pairs (\cite{sun}).
 Consequently, the temperature dependence of the helicity modulus is one of the most useful diagnostics of the BKT transition in the XY model, and in the thermodynamic limit it obeys the Nelson–Kosterlitz universal relation $\rho_S(T_{KT})=2T_{KT}/\pi$, so that the intersection of $\rho_S(T)$ with $2T/\pi$, provides an estimate of the transition temperature(\cite{nelson}).

-In addition spin stiffness, one can also calculate vortex densities ($\rho_v$) to identify the KT or KT-like transitions in such anisotropic limit in presence of DMI.
-This gives null vortex density $\rho_S$ in the low-T KT phase as only the bound vortex-antivortex pairs, rather than single vortices are formed in the system in those limit.
-Fig.\ref{aniso_dmi}(d) demonstrates such $\rho_v$ variations for anisotropic XY model with and without DMI.
+In addition to spin stiffness, one can also calculate vortex densities ($\rho_v$) to identify the KT or KT-like transitions in such systems.
+This gives null vortex density $\rho_S$ in the low-T phase as only the bound vortex-antivortex pairs, rather than single vortices are formed in the system in isotropic and weakly anisotropic limit.
+Fig.\ref{aniso_dmi}(d) demonstrates such $\rho_v$ variations for such systems with and without DMI.